Mimi Arandjelovic

 2017-2020

-Co-director of the Pan African Programme: The Cultured Chimpanzee (PanAf), Max Planck Institute for Evolutionary Anthropology
+Co-director, Pan African Programme: The Cultured Chimpanzee (PanAf), Max Planck Institute for Evolutionary Anthropology (MPI-EVA) and German Centre for Integrative Biodiversity Research (iDiv).

-Collaboration with an international network of 100+ researchers in diverse fields relating to animal ecology evolution and conservation.
-Oversee the management, sharing and use of the PanAf data set, the largest-ever collected data set on chimpanzee habitats from 40 temporary chimpanzee research sites across sub Saharan Africa.
+Multi-disciplinary collaboration with an international network of 100+ researchers relating to animal ecology, evolution and conservation using state of the art technology and methods.
+Oversee the management, sharing and analysis of the PanAf data set, the largest-ever collected data set on chimpanzee habitats from over 40 temporary chimpanzee research sites across sub Saharan Africa.

 Program Coordinator/Scientist Pan African Programme: The Cultured Chimpanzee, Max Planck Institute for Evolutionary Anthropology